 “The accreditation process has already provided increased opportunity for input from the people we serve.
 Enhancing the person’s quality of life, based on their dreams and desires, has become more of a driver in providing individualized services,” adds Esteves.

-“We look forward to seeing how our partnership with The Institute will grow in the years to come,” says Katherine Dunbar, Director of Accreditation for CQL.
+“We look forward to seeing how our partnership with The Institute will grow in the years to come,” says Katherine Dunbar, Vice President of Services and Systems Excellence for CQL.
 “The achievement of accreditation is just the beginning.
 It sets the stage for a reciprocal relationship, built upon a commitment to improving quality of supports, and in turn, quality of life for the people receiving services.”